The Greatest Hits Of 'The Platinum Age Of Television'

 BIANCULLI: At the time.
 And so there's so many in every city, and that's it.
 They determine what lives and what dies.
 So I wrote a column basically inviting any Nielsen family within range of Cleveland, Akron, to come to my house on Thursday nights, and I would let them watch whatever they wanted to watch on my TV.
 And I would feed them and give them liquor, and all they had to do was to turn their TV sets to NBC before they left so that "Cheers" would get credit and it would stay on the air.

 I got two calls the next day.
 One was from a representative of the AC Nielsen Company threatening to sue me because apparently you can't do that.
 But luckily under the form of satire, I'm protected as a critic so that's OK.
 Even if I was serious, I could say I was satirical.
-And the other - the other thing was that I got a call from Grant Tinker at MTM productions at the time and thanked me for doing that.
+And the other thing was that I got a call from Grant Tinker at MTM productions at the time and thanked me for doing that.

 GROSS: Did your column, your review have an impact on the survival of "Cheers?"